anttisalonen/progbook/rst/osl.rst

 Open source licenses
 ====================

-We've used lots of different open source software in this book, from the compilers and interpreters (e.g. Python, gcc, clang and all main Javascript engines) to various libraries (SQLite, SDL2, Flask) and other tools (most shells, Make, git, vim).
+We've used lots of different open source software in this book, from the compilers and interpreters (e.g. Python, gcc, clang and all main JavaScript engines) to various libraries (SQLite, SDL2, Flask) and other tools (most shells, Make, git, vim).
 In addition, several components of modern operating systems may be open source, from the kernel to the file system utilities (commands such as "ls", "grep" etc.) and commonly used desktop software such as the browser.
 There are several different open source licenses and here only some of the most popular ones are covered.

 A note on terminology: open source and free software are used interchangeably in this section.
 They're often treated as synonyms of each other although "free software" emphasises freedom (as in speech, not as in beer) while "open source" emphasises the practicality of being able to access the source.